dkarpa/dkarpa.github.io/_posts/2026-05-07-behavior-not-preferences-conjoint-experiments.md

   </div>
 </div>

-The root split is **"no plans to look for work."** A profile carrying that level is gone: predicted chosen-rate 0.35, branch terminates, no further screens.
+The root split is **"no plans to look for work."** A profile carrying that level is gone (on average): predicted chosen-rate 0.35, branch terminates, no further screens.
 That is the conjoint analogue of "above the price cap" in the car example — a hard gate that ends the comparison before any other attribute is consulted.
 Among the profiles that survive the first screen, the next thing respondents check is **prior unauthorized entry**, which drops chosen-rate from 0.58 to 0.42.
 Profiles that clear that screen are then evaluated on **education**, where a college degree pushes chosen-rate to 0.71.
 Only deeper in the tree do softer attributes like **language ability** start to act as tiebreakers within particular branches.

 What's striking is what's missing.
 Country of origin, gender, profession, application reason, job experience — none of these enter the tree at all.
 The design varied them, but in this analysis they didn't reach the threshold to gate any decision.
 AMCEs will still produce coefficients for each of them, and those coefficients are perfectly valid AMCEs.
 They just don't tell you that the choice was effectively settled before respondents got to the attributes those coefficients describe.